A social network of neighborhoods

 Overview

-Approach: Using design thinking methodology, Design for social innovation and gamification I searched for the tools that will help drive the desired behavior change.
+Using design thinking methodology, social innovation principles, and gamification strategies, I explored tools and interventions that could effectively support long-term behavioral change.

 Design Thinking Process